The Step-by-Step guide to launching a bootstrapped product start-up business

 Is it funding, experience, workspace, something else or all of that and more.
 By knowing the fundamentals of what is required you can start to tackle how you will secure each element.
 For me, my main issue was funding.
 I knew I'd need approximately £12,000 for my mass production sample and final moulds and another £9,000 for the first production run based on the MOQ (minimum order quantity) and cost price.
 I'd also need a minimum of £2000 for my initial IP (Intellectual property; trademarks and Design Patents).
 Considering I had about £1000 saved I knew I'd need to look at funding options to even have a chance to making a start.

-What experience, learning and/or support will you need?
+What experience / learning / support will you need?

 - It is a physical store?
 Have you monitored the location for long enough to know it's right for your audience and budget?